Dav0ud/imagegridviewer/README.md

 ---

+## Architecture

+The software architecture for this project is documented using the [C4 model](https://c4model.com/).
+The diagrams are defined as code using the Structurizr DSL, which allows them to be version-controlled alongside the source code.

+-   **Source File:** `docs/c4_model.dsl`

+### Viewing the Diagrams

+The diagrams can be rendered by copying the contents of the `.dsl` file into the official, free **[Structurizr DSL online editor](https://structurizr.com/dsl)**.

+---

 ## Building a Standalone Application (macOS)

 Package as a standalone macOS `.app` bundle using PyInstaller for distribution without a separate Python install.